INKEY$ and his 8 legs

 Budget computing

 Well, to be more accurate, it wasn’t when you switched it on, it was when you plugged it in.
-Extravagant luxuries like an on/off switch had no place in Sinclair’s quest for affordable home computing.
+Luxuries like an on/off switch had no place in Sinclair’s quest for affordable home computing.

-An on/off switch wasn’t the only missing feature - budget home computers of the 80s outsourced their peripherals to existing consumer electronics.
-Cathode ray tube monitors with were far too expensive, and ones with digital inputs had no other function, so, like gaming machines of the 70s before it, the Spectrum came with an RF transmitter.
-You’d connect it to the family TV’s aerial port with a coax cable, and tune it in the best you could.
+A power button wasn’t the only missing feature - budget home computers of the 80s outsourced their peripherals to existing consumer electronics.
+Cathode ray tube monitors were expensive, and ones with digital inputs had no other function.
+So, like gaming machines before it in the 70’s, the Spectrum came with an RF modulator.
+You’d connect it to the family TV’s aerial port with a coaxial cable and tune it in the best you could.

-More expensive devices had disk drives, but on machines like the Spectrum, Commodore 64 and Amstrad CPC series, games were stored on audio cassette tapes that you played into the MIC port from radio cassette player’s headphone/mic socket, using a splitter cable to separate the MIC and EAR channels.
+More expensive computers had disk drives, but on machines like the Spectrum, Commodore 64 and Amstrad CPC series, games were stored on audio cassette tapes.
+You played into the MIC port with cables connected to a radio cassette player, directly into the headphone/mic port, using a splitter cable to separate the mono MIC and EAR channels.

 A conflict of interest

-So, gaming was the killer app but also a grubby degenerate secondary function,
+So, gaming was both the killer app and also a grubby, degenerate, secondary

-kind of like porn was to the early Internet.
-And like that conflict caused Flash
+function, kind of like porn was to the early Internet.
+And like that conflict

-Player to dominate the web for a decade, this one led to a user experience that
+caused Flash Player to dominate the web for a decade, this one led to a user

-few would stand for today: To load a game, you had to instruct the thing to do
+experience that few would stand for today: To load a game, you’d instruct the

-the loading, you had to enter the LOAD
+thing to do the loading; you had to enter the LOAD

 keyword into the CLI.

-This sounds simple enough, but like the rest of the ZX Spectrum’s quirks, this was famously awkward and different to every other platform due to budget constraints.
+This sounds simple enough, but the ZX Spectrum’s budget constraints came with quirks, making this process not only famously awkward but also different to every other home computer.

 The ZX character set